 New Pedestrian Bridge Downtown

-SAN DIEGO A pedestrian bridge built next to PETCO Park by San Diego's redevelopment agency opened for foot traffic Friday.
+A pedestrian bridge built next to PETCO Park by San Diego's redevelopment agency opened for foot traffic Friday.

 The Harbor Drive Pedestrian Bridge was built to allow walkers to safely cross Harbor Drive and the nearby train and trolley tracks at their intersection with Park Boulevard, and will enable easier access to the baseball stadium, according to the Centre City Development Corporation.